golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/error-handling.md

 Each of these parts can throw an error, and you should handle them accordingly.

-If your application is a simple script, you can use a `try/catch` block to handle errors, like it is visibile in most of the examples:
+If your application is a simple script, you can use a `try/catch` block to handle errors, similarly to how its done in most of the examples:

 ```javascript
 import { TaskExecutor } from "@golem-sdk/golem-js";